tartansandal/tartansandal.github.io/_drafts/vim-remark.md

   using all the above.

-* Support for additional markup and output (like footnotes, frontmatter, directives, ToCs, GFM, MDX, etc) is provided by various plugins.
+* Support for additional markup and output (like footnotes, frontmatter, directives, ToCs, GFM, MDX) is provided by various plugins.

 * [`unified-engine`][unified-engine]: a framework for processing files and configurations.